 Tax accountancy is a profession that offers many different routes within its general scope.
 Tax accountants are found in a variety of environments.
 They work with individuals, small businesses, and major multi-national corporations.
-Their work with individuals can be as simple as helping a family find the most deductions when they file their 1040 income tax form or as complex as someone with a large investment portfolio, varied income sources, trust accounts, and multiple properties.
+Their work with an individual can be as simple as using their skills to help a family find the most deductions when they are filing their 1040 income tax form or can involve complex tax issues when they help someone with a large investment portfolio, varied income sources, trust accounts, and multiple properties prepare tax returns.
+They could work in an office for a large company, with an accounting firm, or work to provide local clients with assistance with tax preparation as a consulting licensed professional within the industry.

 About the Tax Accounting Field

-The field includes working with foreign taxation laws and even representing clients in court.
-Tax accountants that deal with international law represent individuals who have worked abroad as well as global corporations that operate on every continent.
-As Endorsed Agents, tax professionals can help businesses or individuals protect their assets in Tax Court.
+The field includes working with foreign tax law and even representing clients in court.
+Tax accountants that deal with international tax law represent individuals who have worked abroad as well as global corporations that operate on every continent.
+As Endorsed Agents, a high level certification for a tax preparer, tax professionals can help businesses or individuals protect their assets in court rather than working on the initial tax preparation.

 Tax accountants who work with businesses help their clients or employers plan for their tax burden.
-Rather than operating a mostly seasonal operation, helping people weather tax season, they are often working hard all year, helping their employers file quarterly tax statements, discover deductions, and they advise on ways to deduct from the overall corporate tax burden.
+Rather than existing as a mostly seasonal operation, helping people get through the tax season, they are often working hard all year, helping their employers file quarterly tax statements and the annual federal tax return, discovering deductions, and advising on ways to deduct from the overall taxes the corporation must pay.
+You'll need excellent communication skills to exceed in this career, but there are plenty of openings in the job market.

 Featured Online Programs